MarsUniversity/ece387-robotics/website/guides/roomba_setup/readme.md

 Since all RPi's hostname are raspberrypi.local, it **sucks** when you try to connect to a new one and you get the man-in-the-middle attack warning.

-You can disable the check with:
+You can bypass the check with:

     ssh -o UserKnownHostsFile=/dev/null pi@raspberrypi.local